PierreBarrat/TreeKnit.jl/docs/src/options.md

 # [Options](@id options)

-`computeMCCs` uses a topogy based heuristic optimization to find maximally compatible clades.
+`run_treeknit!` uses a topogy based heuristic optimization to find maximally compatible clades.
   Options to this heuristic are provided through the `OptArgs` object, that is optionally passed as a second argument.
   Essential options are detailed here.